To see peace poles I make, click here.

 Getting text on the wood

-This usually is the first thing about which people are concerned.
-The way I describe to do it is by printing your own templates for free to work from.
+This usually is the first thing about which people are concerned..
+I suggest printing templates for free and working from those on the pole.

 A normal printer will not print out anything longer than a 14 inch long legal page.
 Your translations should be about 28 inches long.
 So in some art program divide the translation into three sections, each shorter than 14 inches, print out the three sections and then tape the three pages together to make one long template.

 Set the templates on the pole.
 Drag a pencil or ballpoint pen on top of the letters heavily enough to leave an impression in the wood.
 The impression is the rough guide for your paintbrush.
 You can either draw the outline of the letters or just draw the center line of each one.
 In the photo below right, I drew the center line of each as a guide for my brush strokes.

 For languages that do not use our alphabet, following the center line might not provide all the information you need.
 It can be more useful to outline the characters so that you see when the brush stroke should be wide or tapered or have the end squared off.
 But for most languages, it is easier to run the brush along the center line.
 Normally there would be only a light impression in the wood made by the pressure of the pen or pencil on the paper, with no actual pencil lead coloring the wood.
 But that did not show up well in these photos.
 So I ran a pen through the impressions to make them visible in the photo.